 Don’t use paid traffic:

-You are also allowed to make your own ads but it should not look exactly like a part of the content.
+You can make your own ads but it should not look exactly like a part of the content.

 This section refers to some other facts to consider to avoid banning your Adsense account.